shubham225/codeplayground-web/README.md

-# Coding Test Frontend
+# Online Coding Platform Frontend

-This repository hosts the frontend for a **LeetCode-like coding test platform**, built with **Next.js**, **Tailwind CSS**, and **shadcn**.
+This repository hosts the frontend for a **Online Coding Platform**, built with **Next.js**, **Tailwind CSS**, and **shadcn**.
 The platform provides a seamless user interface for solving coding problems, viewing problem statements, and executing code in real-time.

 ---